Go back

 No one wants to buy a product that’s everything to everyone.
 We want to buy things that feel like they were uniquely made for us.

-If I can guess details the buyer has not even revealed my copy will feel like magic.
+If the marketer can get into the head of the buyer and guess details the buyer has not revealed the copy will feel like magic.

 — Obvious guesses